FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 to analyze the interactive growth responses of *Prochlorococcus* strains to varying [O~2~], spectral wavebands and photoperiods.

-*Prochlorococcus marinus* MED4, clade HLI, growth under 250 µM O~2~ increased with higher imposed PAR and longer photoperiods (Fig \@ref(fig:MED4PAR)), across all spectral wavebands.
+*Prochlorococcus marinus* MED4, clade HLI, grew under 250 µM O~2~ and growth rates increased with higher imposed PAR and longer photoperiods (Fig \@ref(fig:MED4PARGAM)), across all spectral wavebands.
 No growth was observed under any imposed conditions under a 4 h photoperiod.
 The maximum growth rate (µ~max~) was
 0.68